 Clutch size: around 112 eggs

 Clutches laid per season: average 3-4 at about 2-week intervals

 Remigration interval: females return to nest every 2-5 years

 The Gnaraloo Turtle Conservation Program currently focuses on two high density turtle rookeries: the Gnaraloo Bay Rookery and the Gnaraloo Cape Farquhar Rookery where loggerhead turtles (Caretta caretta) are the primary nesting species.

 The Gnaraloo Turtle Conservation Program collects baseline data on sea turtle nesting activities along the Gnaraloo coastline.
 Its goal is to identify trends and required management to protect endangered marine species and critical coastal nesting habitat.
 The program also trains scientific and other professionals and engages the community and schools in conservation activities.

-How many nesting activities occur at the Gnaraloo Bay Rookery?
+How many loggerhead nesting activities occur at the Gnaraloo Bay Rookery?

-During sea turtle nesting seasons 2015/17, we tracked 10 female loggerheads via satellite for the first time, as part of a broader co-ordinated program to understand inter-nesting movements, post-nesting migrations, and identify foraging grounds and potential threats across the turtles’ entire nesting range in Western Australia.
-Learn more…
+During nesting seasons 2015/16 and 2017/18, we satellite tracked 12 Western Australian post-nesting loggerheads, at Gnaraloo Bay and Gnaraloo Cape Farquhar, to help understand inter-nesting movements, post-nesting migrations, and identify foraging grounds and potential threats across the turtles’ entire nesting range in Western Australia.

 Feral animal control